mwdmwd/iec62056-mqtt/hw/README.md

 The exact wavelength of the IR LED and phototransistor shouldn't matter, as long as it is between 800nm and 1000nm.

-Here's a working [schematic][ir-rxtx] of an infrared transmitter and receiver that will work for this purpose, along with an [archived copy][ir-rxtx-archive].
+Here's a [schematic][ir-rxtx] of an infrared transmitter and receiver that will work for this purpose, along with an [archived copy][ir-rxtx-archive].
 Of course, you can use a different circuit, as long as:

 - the transmit LED lights up when the TX pin of the ESP8266 is LOW, and